reduxjs/reselect/README.md

 import AddTodo from '../components/AddTodo';
 import TodoList from '../components/TodoList';
 import Footer from '../components/Footer';

+/*
+ * Import the selector defined in ../selectors/todoSelectors.js.
+ * This allows you to separate your components from the structure of your stores.
+ */

 import { visibleTodosSelector } from '../selectors/todoSelectors';

 class App extends Component {